Last Updated on December 16, 2020

 Moms and dads can benefit from bug spray as well.

 It’s like herd immunity.

-Avon’s combination of sunscreen and insect repellent is very convenient for adults and children.
+Avon’s combination of sunscreen and insect repellent spray is very convenient for adults and children.
 It saves space when you’re packing for a day at the park or the beach.

 The lotion is water-resistant and non-greasy.
 It leaves the skin soft and lightly fragranced.